-Most traders have noticed the inverse relationship between the dollar and commodity prices—include crude oil.
+Most traders have noticed the inverse relationship between the dollar and commodity prices—including crude oil.
 While this isn’t surprising for commodities priced in dollars, the inverse relationship also holds true for commodities priced in other currencies.
 Commodity traders should keep these relationships in mind when trading futures contracts, particularly when the dollar index experiences significant movements due to interest rate decisions or other factors.

 Let’s take a closer look at the relationship between crude oil and the dollar and what it means for traders.

-Why the inverse relationship?
+Why the Inverse Relationship?

 The dollar is the benchmark pricing mechanism for most commodities—including crude oil—given its status as the most stable currency in the world.
 If the value of the dollar falls, it costs more dollars to buy the same amount of commodity.
 On the other hand, if the dollar rises in value, it costs fewer dollars to buy the same amount of a commodity.
 These dynamics explain the inverse relationship between the dollar and dollar-denominated commodity prices.